minhlamvn/minhlamvn.github.io/index.md

 ## 🧑‍💻 About Me

-I am a recent graduate with a **Master of Science in Computer Science** from Seattle University and a **Bachelor’s degree in Computer Science** from Vietnam.

-I have 2 years of experience developing software and building game applications using C++, as well as over 2 years working with data structures.
-I am a problem solver, fast learner, and highly adaptable.
-I’m seeking opportunities to further improve my technical and management skills while helping others grow.
+Master of Science in Computer Science graduate from Seattle University with 2 years of professional software engineering experience in game development (C++) and strong foundations in data structures and algorithms.
+Fast learner, problem solver, and adaptable professional seeking opportunities to grow technical expertise and leadership skills in innovative environments.

 ---